fico-xpress/vdl-custom-extensions/README.md

 You are welcome to use these extensions in your VDL apps and to learn from the source code in creating your own extensions.
 When developing custom extensions please use another namespace so that there is no confusion between your own custom extensions and the official ones.

 #### Usage
-Zip up the whole directory, minus this README and the LICENSE files, then upload the zip archive to your instance of Xpress Insight 4.x.
+Zip up the contents of the `client_resources` directory, then upload the zip archive to your instance of Xpress Insight 4.x.

 After loading a new App will be available named: 'VDL Extensions Demo'.

 #### Extensions Usage

-The <code>includes</code> contains the custom extension source.
+The <code>dist/client_resources/includes</code> directory contains the custom extension source.
 Use <code><vdl-include src="vdlx-extension-name.vdl"/></code> where <code>extension-name</code> is one of these custom extensions to include in your view.
 The relevant tag will then be usable within your app.

 #### Current Extensions